amblafont/yade-server/README.md

 1. Create a free account on some free (nodejs) hosting platform such as render.com, replit.com.
 If you have an account in some French research institute (such as INRIA or CNRS) you can also use  [https://plmshift.math.cnrs.fr/](https://plmshift.math.cnrs.fr/).
 2. Create a new (node.js) project by importing this github repository
 3. Visit the homepage of your newly created website: there you will find a link to the diagram editor that will automatically connect to your server.

+# Managing multiple independent sessions

+The server creates independent sessions on demand (and deletes them when no user are connected).
+To connect to a particular session named 'foo', you just have to use the address 'wss://address-of-the-server/foo' instead of 'wss://address-of-the-server' as explained in the introduction.